 Environmental and safety legislation may change in a manner that may require stricter or additional standards than those now in effect.
 These could result in heightened responsibilities for the Group and could cause additional expense, capital expenditures, restrictions and delays in the activities of the Group, the extent of which cannot be predicted.
-The primary area that is expected to impact the Group is in the area of climate change.
-Management will continue to closely monitor this area and its potential impact on the Group.
+The primary area that is expected to impact the Group is in the area of climate change and the impact of this risk will continue to be monitored by the Directors and management.
+Management will continue to closely monitor any regulatory updates in this area and its potential impact on the Group.
 The Group employs staff experienced in the requirements of the relevant environmental authorities and seeks, through their experience, to mitigate the risk of non-compliance with accepted best practice.